AlexMurariu/JavaToyLangInterpreter/README.md

-I made a toy language interpreter for the advanced programming method and I used Java and JavaFX.
+I made a toy language interpreter for the advanced programming methods course and I used Java and JavaFX.